How to Install Slime Tube Sealant in a Bicycle

-Using your favorite tire inflator, air up the tire to the recommended air pressure.
-You can find this measurement range listed on the sidewall of your bicycle tire.
+Using your favourite tyre inflator, air up the tyre to the recommended air pressure.
+You can find this measurement range listed on the sidewall of your bicycle tyre.

 Step 8: Rotate the Tire

-To properly spread the sealant around the inside of your tire, spin the tire quickly a few times.
+To properly spread the sealant around the inside of your tyre, spin the tyre quickly a few times.

 Congratulations!
-You have successfully installed Slime and repaired your flat tire!
+You have successfully installed Slime and repaired your flat tyre!